Losing an Eye

 - EXENTERATION– is when the contents of the eye socket (orbit) including the eyeball, fat, muscles and other adjacent structures of the eye, are removed.
 The eyelids may also be removed in cases of some cancers and infections.
 A maxillofacial prosthesis is usually recommended.

-The answer to that last question is yes for many, many patients.
 Thanks to major advances in technology, we are able to reproduce the look of your eye with an incredible amount of detail and fidelity.
 Our dedicated staff do not stop working for you until we get a solution that is the absolute best possible.
 One of our patients, JJ, lost an eye at a young age.
 Please watch his video testimonial to see how normal it truly is possible to look and feel.

 Our office is pushing forward the technology of ocular prosthetics dramatically.
 In the future, we believe the field of ocularistry will be more about shape and movement than it is about color.
 Read more about our technological advances here.
 While we are excited about everything we can achieve for a patient on an aesthetic and technical basis, we get the greatest joy out of helping individuals feel better, each and every day.
 We look forward to talking with you about how we can help you move past your challenges.